revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 </details>

 ---
-12. What is the use of `@Modifying` in Spring Data JPA?
+12.What is the use of `@Modifying` in Spring Data JPA?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)